, , ,

 Building on a budget

-Even if you do buy new, you can build a shelf or two at a time as needed – nothing says you have to build it all at once!
+Even if you buy new, you can build a shelf or two at a time as needed – nothing says you have to build it all at once!

 Choosing the right bulbs